fommil/fpmortals/manuscript/complete.md

 exist.

 The complexity of a data type also has implications on testing.
-It is practically impossible to test every possible input to a function, but it is easy to test a sample of values with the [scalacheck](https://www.scalacheck.org/) property.
+It is practically impossible to test every possible input to a function, but it is easy to test a sample of values with the [scalacheck](https://www.scalacheck.org/) property testing framework.
 If a random sample of a data type has a low probability of being valid, it is a sign that the data is modelled incorrectly.

 ### Optimisations